top of page

 Where does the Land actually meet the Sea, though?

-The exact spot is called the Shoreline and its position and shape is in a continuous state of flux -influenced by Natural factors such as Waves, Winds and Currents as well as Anthropogenic factors such as Coastal Infrastructure Development, Sand Mining and other human causes.
-A way to categorize the natural influencers is based on their temporal (time) characteristics - for example, Tides occur daily and are cyclical in nature, a Storm Surge is a sporadic phenomenon, and the effects of Transgression (rise in sea level due to melting glaciers etc.) becomes evident over a longer time horizon.
-Together, these contribute to the dynamic nature of the coast.
+The exact spot is called the Shoreline and its position and shape is in a continuous state of flux -influenced by natural factors such as waves, winds and currents as well as anthropogenic factors such as coastal infrastructure, sand mining and other causes.
+A way to categorize the natural influencers is based on their temporal (time) characteristics.
+For example, while Tides occur daily and are cyclical in nature, a Storm Surge is a sporadic phenomenon, and the effects of Transgression (rise in sea level due to melting glaciers etc.) becomes evident only over a much longer time horizon.
+And all these contribute towards making the coast dynamic in nature.

-Coupled with the growing threat from Coastal Erosion (loss of coastal sediments to the sea) and Marine Transgression (rise in sea level due to climate change among other factors), this aspect (population density) is what triggers the need for regular and accurate monitoring of the shoreline position as well as its evolution over time.
+Coupled with the growing threat from Coastal Erosion (loss of coastal sediments to the sea) and Marine Transgression (rise in sea level due to climate change among other factors), Population density is what necessitates the need for regular and accurate monitoring of Shoreline position as well as its evolution through the passage of time.

-Besides sharing India-specific data, through this release I also wanted to highlight an interesting aspect which the readers of this article should become aware of-
+Besides sharing India-specific data through this release, I also wanted to highlight an interesting aspect which the readers of this post should become aware of -

-An easy way to grasp this is while a Shoreline is where the Sea meets the Shore, the Coastline is, geologically speaking, where the Shore meets the Land.
-Just in case you are wondering, distinguishing Shore from Land is straightforward - a shore comprises of Sand - formed from the deterioration of rocky structures upon millennia of action by waves and winds - and / or other accumulated Coastal Sediments - deposited by the sea via its Currents and Tides (difference between the two simply explained here).
+An easy way to grasp what is being depicted is that while a Shoreline is where the sea meets the shore, the Coastline is, geologically speaking, where the shore meets the land.
+In case you are wondering, distinguishing shore from land is straightforward - a shore is made of sand (formed from the deterioration of rocky structures upon millennia of action by waves and winds) and/or other accumulated sediments (deposited by the sea via currents and tides.
+The difference between these two is lucidly explained here).

-What should strike you, however, is that in neither of these two interpretations - geopolitical or geological - does the definition of Coastline match the definition of Shoreline.
-This delineation is important to understand - because while both are often used interchangeably casually, all scientific references pertaining to the detection of the precise location where the land meets the sea (technically the 'physical interface of land and water' - Dolan et al., 1980) that I've come across involves the use of the word Shoreline only and not of Coastline.
-You may re-read the Ministry of Earth Sciences' Media Release snippet above once again if you'd like...😉.
+What should strike you, however, is that in neither of these two interpretations - geopolitical or geological - does the definition of a Coastline match that of a Shoreline.
+This delineation is important to understand because while both are casually used interchangeably, all scientific references pertaining to the precise location of where Land meets the Sea (technically described as the physical interface of land and water - Dolan et al., 1980) that I've come across involves the use of the word Shoreline and not of Coastline (re-read the media release above once again if you'd like😉).

 1. Introduction

-Video 1: Shoreline Monitoring, Delineation & Measurement using Remote Sensing (All 7 Combined)
+Video 1: Shoreline Monitoring, Delineation & Measurement using Remote Sensing (all 7 workflows compiled)

-Besides knowledge-sharing with enthusiasts, through my work I hope to encourage the adoption of Open-Source Intelligence.
-Given the diversity and magnitude of Climate Change-related threats that we face today, it is imperative that there are aware, informed and trained personnel who can keep an eye on the developments and even pre-empt disasters.
+Besides knowledge-sharing with enthusiasts, I hope that my work encourages the creation of more Open-Source Intelligence of geospatial nature.
+Given the diversity and magnitude of climate change-related threats that we face today, it is imperative that there are aware, informed and trained personnel who can keep an eye on the developments at all times and preempt disasters.

 2.1 Viewing Shoreline Evolution Using Google Earth

-This technique entails using Google Earth - Google's Satellite Imagery rendering platform - to visually monitor the Shoreline through time using the Historical Optical Imagery feature available on its platform.
-Additionally, the basic Measurement tool in the software aids in obtaining an estimate about the rate of erosion / accretion too.
+This technique entails using Google Earth - the Satellite Imagery rendering platform of Alphabet Inc. - to visually monitor the Shoreline through time using the (optical) Historical Imagery tool (Alphabet Inc. also has an advanced Satellite Imagery processing platform - Google Earth Engine, the use of which I have not demonstrated it in this post).
+Additionally, with the Measurement tool in the software, one can obtain an estimate about the rate of erosion/accretion as well.

-While being just a rudimentary technique, it does give a quick, macro-level perspective about the state and evolution of shoreline for a given Area of Interest.
-I was able to ascertain which stretches of the Someswar - Batapady coast alongside the Arabian Sea were ravaged by erosion over a period of time.
-Google also has an advanced imagery processing platform of its own - Google Earth Engine - but I've not demonstrated it in this series.
+While this technique is elementary, it does give a quick macro-level perspective about the state and evolution of shoreline for a given study area.
+For example, I was able to ascertain which sections of the Someswar-Batapady coast along the Arabian Sea were ravaged by erosion over a period of time in just a couple of minutes.

-Video 2: Viewing Shoreline Evolution using Historical Optical Imagery tool on Google Earth
+Video 2: Viewing the evolution of Shoreline using Historical Optical Imagery tool on Google Earth (V1 of 7)

 00:00 - Video #.1 Headline